 Bing provides you with an option to import your existing Google Ad campaigns directly using easy importing tools.

-If you’re already running Google Ads campaigns, it’s straightforward to migrate your ads to Bing.
+If you’re already running Google Ads campaigns, migrating your ads to Bing is straightforward.

 Step 1: Either sign up or login to your Bing Ads account.